alanwmy00/PersonalizedBookSearch/README.md

 - **Author**: [Alan Wang](https://www.linkedin.com/in/alanwmy00/)
 - **Date**: Sept.
 14, 2022

+## Update 9/23/2022
+Previously, I didn't save the word embeddings to local, causing a 30+ second waiting time for every single query.
+The problem is fixed now.

 ## Abstract
 For this project, we designed a book search engine with support for **book title search**, **book author search**, and **multilingual query and result**.
 The search result is tailored to each user, given their **past reading habits** and **to-read list**.